mogenius/docs/mogenius/docs/cluster-management/local-cluster.md

 One of the optional cluster services that are installed during cluster setup is MetalLB.
 Together with the cert-manager it provides your services with external hostnames and even SSL certificates to allow proper testing under production-like conditions.

 ### ImagePullPolicy
 One feature in your service setting is the image pull policy.
 In a local environment you can use it to bring your deployments to real speed.
-Set it to "Always" in order to automatically pull an image that is already available locally.
+Set it to "Never" in order to automatically pull an image that is already available locally.

 ## Check out our recorded session about local environments
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/VRkZnrwdyvw?si=k6WdDkYDj47SiI28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>